nearform/titus/docs/developers/README.md

 When PostgreSQL is used with __titus-backend__, migrations (powered by [postgrator]) and seeding support can be taken advantage of.

-Locally Titus uses Docker Compose and Docker Volumes to handle the database.
-When running on a cloud provider, the included relation database service is used.
+Locally Titus uses Docker Compose and Docker Volumes to run and manage the database.
+When running on a cloud provider, the included relational database service is used.

 - [More information](starter-docs)